mvarga1989/Matej_Varga/content/about.md

 ## Interests and Activities

 My broad interests are in geospatial sciences.
-I am constantly learning about novel theoretical findings which can be used in practical applications.
+I am constantly learning novel theoretical findings which can be implemented in practical applications.
 Topic-wise I am mostly focused on engineering, satellite, physical, and geometric geodesy.
 These branches have an enormous potential in other academic disciplines and industries.
 I have been working on interdisciplinary projects with professionals from geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.

 My specific interests are in:
 - geodetic reference systems (terrestrial, celestial, height and time);